holidaycheck/tech-blog/_posts/2018-01-03-testing-reducers.md

 ## Testing reducers

-The goal of testing reducers is to verify if for given input (action) they will return correct output (state).
+The goal of testing reducers is to verify if for given input (action) they return correct output (state).
 Holding code coverage bar at 100% unfortunately won't prevent us from making all the mistakes.

 What kind of mistakes?
 Let's see: